spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-comprehend/README.md

 https://awscomprehendflow.modelops_hostname/awscomprehendflow
  ```

 The following shows an example of using the python script with example parameters.
-You may need to include a username and password for your TIBCO ModelOps environment.
+You may need to include a username and password for your Spotfire ModelOps environment.

 ```
 python tmo_rest_sentiment.py --url https://awscomprehendflow.modelops.domain/awscomprehendflow --input "{ 'comments': 'This was a lovely little place walking distance from downtown.
 Lisa was very responsive.
 My best Airbnb experience yet!', 'id': '683278' }"